JdMDE/EmintWeb/README.md

 This project is described in a paper published in SoftwareX:

-"EmintWeb: Creation of embedded web applications in C++ for specific systems", Domingo, J.; Panach, I.; Dura, E.
+"EmintWeb: Creation of embedded web applications in C++ for specific systems",<br />
+Domingo, J.; Panach, I.; Dura, E.

 which is available in open access: